 - Three-quarters of Earth is covered with water, but most of it is not available for human use.
 In general, salty water and frozen water (ice) aren't useable unless large amounts of energy are used to transform them into fresh, liquid water.

 The table below shows estimates of where Earth's water is.
-Do the math with a calculator, or download this spreadsheet file (Excel 19kB Jul20 08) and use it to answer the following questions.
+Do the math with a calculator, or download this spreadsheet file (Excel 2007 (.xlsx) PRIVATE FILE 11kB Aug6 18) and use it to answer the following questions.

 Stop and Calculate1.
 What percentage of the world's water is fresh?